mohotta/easymail/README.md

 Working on adding recieving email feature in the future too.

-Any suggessions : drop an email to kumudu.20@cse.mrt.ac.lk
+Any suggessions : drop an email to kumudu.20@cse.mrt.ac.lk or contact me on [LinkedIn](https://www.linkedin.com/in/kumudu-mohottala-265369200/)